Local Statistics and Information*

 Find COVID-19 (Coronavirus) Information on Our Website

-- Peoria Area COVID-19 News Updates - find previously-released information, press releases, and news updates
+- Peoria Area COVID-19 News Updates - find additional information, press releases, and news updates

 - Resources for Residents, Businesses, and Students